haroldwo/abablog/content/post/blog.md

 ### 5. Post your articles.

-**You can use `hugo new post/$YOURARTICLE` command to create your article files or directly create new files on the path "content/post" of your site.
+**You can use `hugo new post/$YOURARTICLE` command to create your article files or directly create new files on the relative path "content/post" of your site.
 Please notice the file should named ending with ".md" such as "new.md" etc. which means using Markdown to format your articles.
 Open your Markdown editor to edit your articles.
 Markdown is easy to use.
-Please google it if you have no idea.
+Please google it if you have no idea about it.
 In Atom, press `ctrl+alt+m` for markdown preview.**

-**Below is the meta template in your article for your reference.**
+**Below is the meta info template of articles for your reference.**
 ```
 ---
 title: "Let's make our own blogs."